foobara/foobara/projects/builtin_types/src/README.md

 # Adding a new builtin type

+Note that adding a custom type is a different process involving writing handlers/desugarizers/declaration validators.
+TODO: add information to either this document or another about adding desugarizers, type declaration handlers, and type declaration validators.

 Let's go through the steps of adding a String builtin type

 ## Create a directory for the new type